grpc/grpc.io/content/en/docs/guides/interceptors.md

 NET(Network)
 ```

-Or you might want it closer to the application to understand what your app's
+Or you might want it closer to the application to understand your app's behavior
-behavior and see what information it is loading:
+and see what information it is loading:

 ```mermaid
 flowchart LR